The Chinese Night Sky: Stars, Constellations and Mansions

-The month is divided into four symbols 四象 representing the four seven day weeks in a lunar month and also the four seasons.
-The position of the sun in these mansions can be used to calculate the jieqi calendar of solar terms, this is the important and ancient agricultural calendar.
+The month is divided into four periods 四象 representing the four seven day weeks in a lunar month and also the four seasons.
+The position of the sun in these mansions can be used to calculate the jieqi calendar of solar terms, which is the important and ancient agricultural calendar.

 |Number||Name (pinyin)||Translation; association; element||Greek star|

 |2||亢 Kàng||Neck; Sky dragon; Metal||κ Virgo|